-- 5. Install the I/O module into the target slot in the enclosure: - a.
-Align the module with the edges of the enclosure slot opening. - b.
-Gently slide the module into the slot all the way into the enclosure, and then rotate the cam latch all the way up to lock the module in place. - 6.
+- 5. Install the I/O module into the target slot: - a.
+Align the I/O module with the edges of the slot. - b.
+Gently slide the module into the slot all the way into the chassis, and then rotate the cam latch all the way up to lock the module in place. - 6.
 Cable the I/O module. - 7.
-Repeat the remove and install steps to replace additional modules for the controller. - 8.
-Rotate the cable management tray up to the closed position. - 9.
-Reboot the controller from the LOADER prompt: bye - a.
+Repeat the remove and install steps to replace additional modules for the controller module. - 8.
+Rotate the cable management tray into the locked position. - 9.
+Reboot the controller module from the LOADER prompt: bye - a.
 Check the version of BMC on the controller: system service-processor show - b.
 Update the BMC firmware if needed: system service-processor image update - c.
 Reboot the node: bye